fijoyapp/fijoy/docs/design-choices.md

 ## What I want to achieve with Fijoy

-There are a couple things I would like to achive with Fijoy

-- The account balance is traceable at all time.
-Meaning if an account has X amount of money, it is the sum of all the transactions (`balance_delta` field).
-  Everything always adds up at all time.
+A great **semi-auto** net worth tracking experience.

+### What do I mean by semi-auto?

+#### Manual

+Transactions such as making a purchase, receiving a paycheck, transfer between accounts, buy/sell shares of a given stock will be logged manually.

-- A great **semi-auto** net worth tracking experience, I have no interest at the moment for providers like Plaid or Flink, as they are quite unreliable based on my own testing, and most importantly, I think the habit of logging things down manually gives you a better sense of your own financial situation.
+I have no interest at the moment to use data aggregators like Plaid or Flink to log these transactions automatically as they are quite unreliable and not easy to maintain with just myself alone.
+And most importantly, I think the habit of logging your transactions down manually gives you a better sense of your own financial situation.

+#### Auto

+Once Fijoy knows how much shares of a given stock you own, the total value of your portfolio can be calculated automatically by fetching the latest price.

+We will also handle all your foreign currency account and display your net worth in the default currency you set.

+TLDR: everything related to asset price and foreign exchange rate will be handled automatically.
+You will just make sure to manually log your transactions down!

 ---